LLNL/b-mpi3/README.md

 ### From C to C++

-The MPI-C standard is expressed in standrd C, the C-language doesn't have many ways to deal with threads except by throrough documentation.
+The MPI-C standard is expressed in the C language.
+The C-language doesn't have many ways to deal with threads except by throrough documentation.
-This indicates that any level of thread assurance that we can express in C++ cannot be derived by the C syntax alone; it has to be derived at best from the documentation and if documentation is lacking from common sense and common practice in existing MPI implementations.
+This indicates that any level of thread assurance that we can express in C++ cannot be derived by the C syntax alone; it has to be derived at best from the documentation and when documentation is lacking from common sense and common practice in existing MPI implementations.

 The modern C++ language has several tools to deal with thread safety: the C++11 memory model, the `const`, `mutable` and `thread_local` attributes and a few other standard types and functions, such as `std::mutex`, `std::call_once`, etc.

 ### Data and threads

-Even if MPI operations are called outside concurrent sections it is still be your responsibility to make sure that the *data* involved is synchronized, this is always the case.
+Even if MPI operations are called outside concurrent sections it is still your responsibility to make sure that the *data* involved is synchronized; this is always the case.
 Clear ownership and scoping of *data* helps a lot toward the thread safety.
-Avoiding mutable shared data between threads also helps a lot.
+Avoiding mutable shared data between threads also helps.
-As a last resort, data can be locked with mutex objects to be written or accessed one thread at time.
+Perhaps as a last resort, data can be locked with mutex objects to be written or accessed one thread at time.

 ### Communicator and threads